Awethon/awethon.github.io/content/posts/scala-wrappers.md

 }
 {{< / highlight >}}
 \
-As an example, we'll write logging of ItemDao methods, for that we need to create trait that extends ItemDao and override its methods with abstract modifier (see explanation above).
+As an example, we'll implement mixins for ItemDao logging.
+To do that we need to create a trait that extends ItemDao and override its methods with abstract modifier (see an explanation in "Mechanism explanation" section).
 {{< highlight scala >}}
 trait LoggedItemDaoWrapper extends ItemDao with StrictLogging {
   abstract override def upsert(item: Item): Unit = {